Because I am a soldier born to die: Emotional post on Wing Commander D V Sathe

 He survived in air crash in early nineties when he was in Airforce.
 He was hospitalised for 6 months for multiple skull injuries and nobody thought that he will fly again.
 But his strong will power and love for flying made him clear the test again.
 It was a miracle.

 He leaves behind his wife and two sons, both pass outs of IIT Mumbai.
 He is a son of Colonel Vasant Sathe who stays in Nagpur along with his wife.
-His brother, Capt Vikas, was also an Armyman who laid his life while serving in Jammu region.
+His brother, Capt Vikas, was also an Armyman who laid his life while serving in the Jammu region.

 A soldier lays his life to save the lives of his countrymen.